Physics-50/Module-2/docs/week1.md

 --------------

 Is your result reasonable?
 (Go ahead and look up the speed of sound in air for comparison).
 If your result does not appear to be in reasonable agreement with the expected value you should pause here and try to work out why (talk to your instructor if unsure).

+## Wiggling the parameters to explore sources of uncertainty

+Next week we will perform a detailed investigation of a significant source of uncertainty.
+But first we need to do an exploratory study to determine which sources of uncertainty might be the most significant.

 ### Summary of what you need to leave lab with today